selwynpolit/d9book/book/routes.md

 # If the user accesses https://example.com/?q=examples/page-example/simple,
 # or https://example.com/examples/page-example/simple,
 # the routing system will look for a route with that path.
-# In this case it will find a match, and execute the _controller callback.
+# In this case, it will find a match and execute the _controller callback.
 # Access to this path requires "access simple page" permission.
 page_example_simple:
   path: 'examples/page-example/simple'